-Jeffrey Cole has been at the forefront of media and communication technology issues both in the United States and internationally for the past three decades.
-An expert in the field of technology and emerging media, Cole serves as an adviser to governments and leading companies around the world as they craft digital strategies.
+Jeffrey Cole has been at the forefront of media and communication technology issues in the United States and internationally for the past three decades.
+An expert in the field of digital technology and emerging media, Cole serves as an adviser to governments and leading companies around the world as they craft digital strategies.

-In July 2004 Dr. Cole joined the USC Annenberg School for Communication as director of the newly formed Center for the Digital Future and as a research professor.
+In July 2004 Dr. Cole joined the USC Annenberg School for Communication as Director of the newly-formed Center for the Digital Future and as a Research Professor.
 Prior to joining USC, Dr. Cole was a longtime member of the UCLA faculty and served as Director of the UCLA Center for Communication Policy, based in the Anderson Graduate School of Management.

 Cole founded and directs the World Internet Project, a long-term longitudinal look at the effects of computer and Internet technology, which is conducted in over 35 countries.
 At the announcement of the project in June 1999, Vice President Al Gore praised Cole as a “true visionary providing the public with information on how to understand the impact of media.”

-In the 1990s, Cole worked closely with the four broadcast networks (ABC, CBS, NBC, and Fox) dealing with television programming issues under an anti-trust waiver that allowed the networks to work together for the first time.
-He issued annual reports to the television industry, Congress, and the nation.
+In the 1990s, Cole worked closely with the four broadcast networks (ABC, CBS, NBC and Fox) dealing with television programming issues under an anti-trust waiver that allowed the networks to work together for the very first time.
+He issued annual reports to the television industry, Congress and the nation.
 Upon the release of the 1996 report, Cole held a joint press conference with President Bill Clinton, who referred to the Center for Communication Policy as “the premier educational institution setting trends in entertainment.”
 Nationwide there was unanimous praise for the quality of the reports and their contribution to the television content debate.

 Cole has testified before Congress on television issues and has been a keynote speaker at more than 750 conferences on media and technology (many can be seen on YouTube).
 He has worked with the White House during the Clinton and George W. Bush administrations on media and telecommunications issues.
-He regularly makes presentations across the U.S., Europe, Asia, Latin America, the Middle East, and Africa.
+He regularly makes presentations across the U.S., Europe, Asia, Latin America, the Middle East and Africa.